Skip to main content

 3. Select None for Distribution Name, then click Customize at the bottom of Summary section.

-4. Navigate to the Stoarge window and select the checkbox for Enable multitenancy in the Configure storage devices section and provide your Pure FA Pod Name.
+4. Navigate to the Storage window, select the checkbox for Enable multitenancy in the Configure Storage Devices section, and enter a FlashArray pod name in the Pure FA Pod Name field.

 5. By default, iSCSI is set as your protocol for data transfer.
 Select a different option from the Select type of storage area network dropdown.